-PROJECT UPDATE - IN PROGRESS: A number of critical facilities have installed or upgraded emergency backup power.
+PROJECT UPDATE - IN PROGRESS: A number of critical facilities have installed or upgraded emergency backup power, including, for instance, the remaining three Grand Island Fire Stations.
 Progress will be determined by the availability of funds both at the local level and through grant resources.

-Drainage Improvements
+Drainage Improvements: Ongoing Project